M

 3. Keep an eye out for feedback on your questions.
 After submitting your question, keep up with the feedback provided by Moderators, including requests for revisions.

 4. Explain why your question is interesting or important.
-The significance or context of a question is not always common knowledge, so it is sometimes important to explain it.
+The significance or context of a question is not always common knowledge, so it is sometimes important to explain it in the Background section.
 Quoting predictions from public figures or institutions is a great way to show the significance of a question.
+Use the Background to offer information that Metaculus users should know, with links to any high-quality articles or resources that would help them get started on their forecasts.
+Aim for at least 100 words in the Background.

 5. The title and wording of the question should match the resolution conditions.
 Make sure that the question wording and title do not give a mistaken impression of when and how the question might resolve.